Quantopian Backtesting: What Happened and the Best Alternatives Now

 What Happened to Zipline?
 It's Thriving.

 When Quantopian closed its doors, it left a powerful gift to the algorithmic trading community: Zipline.
 This open-source backtesting engine didn't fade away.
 Instead, it's now maintained by its dedicated users and remains one of the most reliable and complete Python frameworks for testing trading strategies.
-Think of it as the trusted, battle-tested toolkit that hasn't lost a step.

 Its real strength comes from its ecosystem.
-Zipline works seamlessly with pyfolio for deep performance analytics and alphalens for dissecting the factors behind your strategy's moves.
+Zipline works well with pyfolio for deep performance analytics and alphalens for dissecting the factors behind your strategy's moves.
 This integrated setup provides a professional-grade workflow for serious analysis.

 You have flexible options for running it.
 You can fire it up on your own machine, or use it within platforms like QuantRocket.
 In many ways, QuantRocket picked up where Quantopian left off, building a full-featured environment around these same core libraries.
 They've added practical features like easy Docker deployment, a built-in JupyterLab workspace, and connections to multiple data feeds.

-Open-Source & Community-MaintainedContinuously improved; not dependent on a single company.
+| Open-Source & Community-Maintained | Continuously improved; not dependent on a single company. |

-Integrated with pyfolio & alphalensGet professional-grade performance and factor analysis out of the box.
+Integrated with pyfolio & alphalens | Get professional-grade performance and factor analysis out of the box. |

-Runs Locally or in QuantRocketFlexibility to work on your own terms or in a managed, production-ready platform.
+| Runs Locally or in QuantRocket | Flexibility to work on your own terms or in a managed, production-ready platform. |

-Support for Multiple Data ProvidersNot locked into a single source for market data.
+| Support for Multiple Data Providers | Not locked into a single source for market data. |

 Here's a look at the top alternatives that have become the go-to choices for quant developers and traders.

-QuantConnect (LEAN Engine)A direct, full-featured replacement.Cloud-based backtesting in Python or C#.
+| QuantConnect (LEAN Engine) | A direct, full-featured replacement. | Cloud-based backtesting in Python or C#.
 Covers stocks, forex, futures, options, and crypto.
-Great for complex, multi-asset strategies and institutional-grade data.
+Great for complex, multi-asset strategies and institutional-grade data. |

-QuantRocketPython quants who loved the Quantopian workflow.Built around Zipline and Moonshot.
-You can run it locally with Docker or in the cloud, giving you a lot of flexibility and control.
+| QuantRocket | Python quants who loved the Quantopian workflow. | Built around Zipline and Moonshot.
+You can run it locally with Docker or in the cloud, giving you a lot of flexibility and control. |

-BacktraderDevelopers who prefer open-source and a strong community.A flexible Python framework for complex strategies.
-It's been around a while, is very extensible, and now supports live trading too.
+| Backtrader | Developers who prefer open-source and a strong community. | A flexible Python framework for complex strategies.
+It's been around a while, is very extensible, and now supports live trading too. |

-Zipline (standalone)Those who want to keep using Quantopian's original engine.You can use community-maintained forks like zipline-reloaded.
-It's ideal if you want maximum control with a familiar tool.
+| Zipline (standalone) | Those who want to keep using Quantopian's original engine. | You can use community-maintained forks like zipline-reloaded.
+It's ideal if you want maximum control with a familiar tool. |

-VectorBTSpeed and large-scale optimization.Uses vectorized computation for incredibly fast backtesting.
-It's a different approach than event-driven models and shines when you're testing thousands of parameter combinations.
+| VectorBT | Speed and large-scale optimization. | Uses vectorized computation for incredibly fast backtesting.
+It's a different approach than event-driven models and shines when you're testing thousands of parameter combinations. |

-AlpacaQuickly going from a backtested idea to paper trading.Offers easy-to-use APIs and paper trading capabilities.
-It's a good fit if your strategy is compatible and you want a smooth path to testing in a live market environment.
+| Alpaca | Quickly going from a backtested idea to paper trading. | Offers easy-to-use APIs and paper trading capabilities.
+It's a good fit if your strategy is compatible and you want a smooth path to testing in a live market environment. |

-PineifyTraders who want to build, test, and automate strategies directly on TradingView without coding.An all-in-one AI-powered suite featuring a Visual Editor, a specialized Coding Agent for Pine Script, and an AI Stock Picker.
+| Pineify | Traders who want to build, test, and automate strategies directly on TradingView without coding. | An all-in-one AI-powered suite featuring a Visual Editor, a specialized Coding Agent for Pine Script, and an AI Stock Picker.
 It allows you to create indicators, strategies, and screeners visually or through conversational AI, and includes professional tools for backtesting, journaling, and optimization.
-For those interested in TradingView, you might also want to check out our guide on ThinkScript Tutorial: From Zero to Trading Bot in One Weekend.
+For those interested in TradingView, you might also want to check out our guide on ThinkScript Tutorial: From Zero to Trading Bot in One Weekend. |

 The best choice really depends on what you need.
 If you want an all-in-one solution with tons of data, QuantConnect is a powerhouse.
 If you're attached to the exact Quantopian feel and want to self-host, QuantRocket is fantastic.
 For total control and customization, the open-source options like Backtrader or Zipline are perfect.
 And if raw speed for optimization is your goal, VectorBT is in a league of its own.
 For traders who primarily operate on TradingView and want to skip the complexity of Python or C# coding, Pineify offers a compelling bridge, turning visual ideas or simple prompts into executable, backtested Pine Script strategies in minutes.

 Is Quantopian still around?
-No, it’s not.
-The Quantopian community platform was closed down back in late 2020.
+No, it's not.
+The Quantopian community platform was closed down in late 2020.
 You can't log in or use that original service anymore.
 The good news is that its core engine, Zipline, lives on as a free, open-source project that people continue to update and use.

-So, can I still use Zipline for backtesting?
 Absolutely.
 Zipline is alive and well.
 Since the official version can sometimes lag behind newer Python releases, many developers now use a maintained fork called zipline-reloaded.
 Also, commercial platforms like QuantRocket have built Zipline directly into their systems as a primary backtesting tool.

-Where do I get data now that Quantopian's bundles are gone?
 Quantopian provided free data through Quandl.
 Now, you need to get your own.
 Most people start with free sources like Yahoo Finance (using the yfinance library) or Alpaca.
-For more professional or comprehensive data, you might look at Interactive Brokers or paid services like Refinitiv.
+For more professional or complete data, you might look at Interactive Brokers or paid services like Refinitiv.

 Here's a quick look at common data sources:

-yfinance / Yahoo FinanceGetting started, personal projectsFree
+yfinance / Yahoo Finance | Getting started, personal projects | Free |

-AlpacaTrading & historical data for US stocksFree tier available
+| Alpaca | Trading & historical data for US stocks | Free tier available |

 How does Zipline make sure my backtest is realistic?
-It’s all about avoiding "look-ahead bias"—which just means your algorithm can't cheat by using data from the future.
+It's all about avoiding "look-ahead bias" — which just means your algorithm can't cheat by using data from the future.
 Zipline runs a strict, event-driven simulation.
 It feeds data to your code bar-by-bar, exactly as it would have happened in real time.
 At any given moment, your strategy only sees what was actually known at that point in history.

 What's pyfolio, and should I still use it?
 Pyfolio is a helpful analysis tool that Quantopian originally made.
 It takes the results from your Zipline backtest and creates detailed performance reports called "tear sheets."
 These show your returns, risks, drawdowns, and a lot more.
 It's still available on GitHub and remains a very popular way for quant developers to understand their strategy's performance.